 A 2019 study by Silent Spring Institute revealed that people who ate more meals at home had significantly lower levels of PFAS in their bodies compared to those who consumed more fast food or ate out more often.
 The same study also showed that people who ate more microwave popcorn had higher PFAS in their blood.
 Fast food is disproportionately consumed in areas defined by high poverty, making elimination of PFAS an equity issue.

 PFAS and by extension, chemicals in food packaging, are a huge issue for both the well-being of the people as well as the very environment we live in.
-Therefore, I am urging you to please lend your support and co-sponsor Bills HD.2071 and SD.1120 in order to help take steps towards a healthier future.
+Therefore, I am urging you to please lend your support and co-sponsor Bills H.2348 and S.1494 in order to help take steps towards a healthier future.